department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 basic: Capitalize only when used as part of the branded term "DS Logon Basic."
 Otherwise lowercase.

-became ill: Use "got sick."
+became ill: Use "got sick" instead.

-became worse: Use "got worse."
+became worse: Use "got worse" instead.

 beneficiary: In the context of life insurance, define on first mention in body copy as "the person you choose to receive your insurance proceeds."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

 benefit office: Don't use "benefit office" or "regional benefit office."
-The correct term is "regional office."
+Use "regional office" instead.
 Go to entry for VA regional office for details.

 Benefits Delivery at Discharge (BDD) program: Note that “Benefits” is plural.
 [Go to Abbreviations and acronyms]({{ site.baseurl }}/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.